 We recently conducted a survey of some of our Filipina members.
+Whether you are a Filipino man in the Philippines, or a Filipino living abroad, or even not Filipino at all, this article will help remind you what Filipina women are looking for in a relationship.
 Over 300 Filipina members participated in the survey and here’s what we found were considered most important for a successful marriage:

 1. Faithfulness or being faithful to each other